Is Metformin More Than Just a Diabetes Treatment?

 Metformin has kidney-protective properties that can stop kidney tissue injuries caused by various toxins, including high blood glucose.

-This benefit’s underlying mechanisms of action are complex and not fully known.
+The underlying mechanisms of these properties are complex and not fully known.
 A factor that plays a key role is metformin’s activation of the enzyme AMP-activated protein kinase (AMPK), which results in beneficial effects in kidney cells.
 AMPK serves as a vital energy source in the cell and regulates cellular protein, glucose, and lipid metabolism.

 Metformin and Cancer

-People with diabetes, particularly Type 2 diabetes, have a higher risk of developing certain cancers, including breast, bladder, endometrium, pancreas, liver, and colon and rectum, noted the review in Pharmaceuticals.
+People with diabetes, particularly Type 2 diabetes, have a higher risk of developing certain cancers, including cancers of the breast, bladder, endometrium, pancreas, liver, colon, and rectum, noted the review in Pharmaceuticals.
 Metformin has a desirable effect on certain cancer risk factors, such as high body weight, high blood sugar, and insulin sensitivity.

 Research shows the medication reduces the risk of cancer in people with diabetes, but exactly how it achieves this protective effect is only partly understood.
 One factor involves an indirect action on tumor cells caused by the blood sugar- and insulin-lowering effects, which may suppress cancer cell proliferation.
 Additionally, researchers have proposed that metformin has several direct anti-cancer effects, such as the activation of AMPK in tumor cells.